Adultery laws: Discrimination against women

-Opponents of adultery laws argue that these laws maintain social norms which justify violence, discrimination and oppression of women; in the form of state sanctioned forms of violence such as stoning, flogging or hanging for adultery; or in the form of individual acts of violence committed against women by husbands or relatives, such as honor killings, crimes of passion, and beatings.
+Opponents of adultery laws argue that these laws maintain social norms which justify violence, discrimination and oppression of women; in the form of state-sanctioned forms of violence such as stoning, flogging or hanging for adultery; or in the form of individual acts of violence committed against women by husbands or relatives, including honor killings, crimes of passion, and beatings.
 UN Women has called for the decriminalization of adultery.
-A Joint Statement by the United Nations Working Group on discrimination against women in law and in practice in 2012, stated:
+A Joint Statement by the United Nations Working Group on discrimination against women in law and in practice in 2012 stated:

 The United Nations Working Group on discrimination against women in law and in practice is deeply concerned at the criminalization and penalization of adultery whose enforcement leads to discrimination and violence against women.

 Concerns exist that the existence of "adultery" as a criminal offense (and even in family law) can affect the criminal justice process in cases of domestic assaults and killings, in particular by mitigating murder to manslaughter, or otherwise proving for partial or complete defenses in case of violence.
 These concerns have been officially raised by the Council of Europe and the UN in recent years.
 The Council of Europe Recommendation Rec(2002)5 of the Committee of Ministers to member states on the protection of women against violence states that member states should: (...)
 "57. preclude adultery as an excuse for violence within the family".
 UN Women has also stated in regard to the defense of provocation and other similar defenses that "laws should clearly state that these defenses do not include or apply to crimes of 'honour', adultery, or domestic assault or murder."